Hamza-Zubair/videos_path_csv/README.md

 6. Output CSV will be generated in the script folder

-  ps: For terminal
+  ps: FOR

-  anaconda terminal: jupyter lab --notebook-dir DIR_NAME:
+  Anaconda terminal: jupyter lab --notebook-dir DIR_NAME:
-  cmd: python -m jupyterlab --notebook-dir DIR_NAME:
+  CMD: python -m jupyterlab --notebook-dir DIR_NAME: